-My position as associate professor in the Division of Retailing and Consumer Sciences has allowed me to convert my passion for learning about consumer decision-making and behavior into a career.
+My position as associate professor in the Academic Program of Retailing and Consumer Sciences has allowed me to convert my passion for learning about consumer decision-making and behavior into a career.
 In addition, it has provided me the opportunity to share that passion with my students.

 As I pursue questions through my research, I strive to provide answers beyond “what” to include “why.”Not only do I enjoy helping students discover ways that they can find answers to their “why” questions, I also feel that it is my role as a researcher in higher education to seek knowledge that creates new theory or contributes to existing theory.
 I believe that only through these efforts can I advance knowledge in a given area.

 On a personal level, my husband, David, and I love to travel.
 We especially enjoy immersing ourselves in diverse cultures and venturing into experiences that are typical for “natives” rather than tourists.
 We are hoping to have a cultural experience in China in the near future.

 During my 14 years of experience as a researcher, I have focused on consumer decision-making issues in the contexts of innovative technological advances, services and diverse cultures.